 When Kessel was traded to the Penguins, he quickly became a fan-favorite.
 His skillset blended well with the team as well and his status as a star seemed better understood in a smaller market than Toronto.
 Staying consistent with his career totals, Kessel scored 26 goals and 59 points and played in every game of the season (something he’d done in each of the previous five seasons and eight times in his career, not including the 2017-18 season which could make it eight consecutive seasons and nine total).

-Since joining the Penguins, Phil Kessel has scored a total of 83 goals and 221 points in 246 games.
+During his time with the Penguins, Phil Kessel scored a total of 110 goals and 303 points in 328 games.
 He even scored a career-high 92 points with the Penguins in 2017-18 and tallied over 30 goals for the first time since 2013-14.

 Even in his championship years, however, Kessel’s history with Cancer hasn’t taken a back seat.
 Rather, it’s maintained its spot at the forefront of his mind.

 When watching Phil Kessel – both on and off the ice, it’s not hard to see why he’s such a fan-favorite across the NHL.
-With a lot of time still left ahead of him in his career, it’s nice to see that Kessel has found a home in Pittsburgh.
+Despite this, he’d still find himself moved once again during the 2019 offseason.
+This time, to the Coyotes.

 Amanda Kessel Shining